 When they first came to Burma in the eighteenth-century, British commentators noted a number of ways in which the Burmese were ahead of their European brethren in terms of civilization.
 Burmese women, for instance, because of their visibility in the marketplace and relative freedom of marriage, were supposed to have an elevated position above that of European women (nevermind that they spent much of their day cooking food to offer up to the large population of sedentary male monks).
-Moreover, Burmese society was supposed to have a high rate of literacy and tolerance due to the mollifying influence of the Buddhist religion (in spite of the fact that the anti-Indian riots in Rangoon in 1930 began in a monastery).
+Moreover, Burmese society was supposed to have a high rate of literacy and tolerance due to the mollifying influence of the Buddhist religion (in spite of the fact that the bloody anti-Indian riots in Rangoon in 1938 began in a monastery).

-The flip-side to this coin was, of course, the identification of a number of features that British administrators considered backward or primitive e.g. Burmese men’s lack of industry, the high rate of alcoholism and crime in Burma, and the practice of polygamy.
+The flip-side to this coin was, of course, the identification of a number of features that British administrators considered backward or primitive e.g. Burmese men’s supposed lack of industry, the high rate of alcoholism and crime in Burma, and the practice of polygamy.
 Many of these features were in fact by-products of colonization (Britain had taken away traditional systems of patronage, administration and policing and replaced them with a corrupt civil service bent on exacting as much cold hard cash from the people as possible) but the British preferred to gloss over this fact.
 Ultimately, they concluded that such a society deserved to be dominated by a stronger, more civilized power.

 These ideas about the Burmese were colonial constructions and they have been perpetuated in novels, histories and guide books even up to the present.
 Cultural stereotypes, after all, are the bread and butter of the travel and entertainment industries.
 It is amazing to read over and over again, for instance, that the Burmese people are the nicest, most welcoming people on the planet, and then take a look at the New York Times coverage of the conflict in Rakhine state.
 Such double-edged generalizations were and continue to be a means of controlling and dehumanizing “developing” populations around the world.